Spain - Country Commercial Guide

 Executive Summary

-Despite COVID-19’s economic shock, Spain’s excellent infrastructure, well-educated workforce, large domestic market, access to the European Common Market, and leadership on renewable energy make it an appealing foreign investment destination.
-Spanish law permits up to 100 percent foreign ownership in companies, and capital movements are completely liberalized.
-According to Spanish data, in 2021, foreign direct investment flow into Spain was EUR 28.8 billion, 17.7 percent more than in 2020.
-Of this total, EUR 1.6 billion came from the United States, the fifth largest investor in Spain in new foreign direct investment.
+Spain’s excellent infrastructure, well-educated workforce, large domestic market, access to the European Single Market, and leadership on renewable energy make it an appealing foreign investment destination.
+In 2023, one out of three new jobs created in the EU were created in Spain.
+With very narrow exceptions, Spanish law permits up to 100 percent foreign ownership in companies, and capital movements are completely liberalized.
+According to Spanish data, in 2023 foreign direct investment flows into Spain were $30.4 billion, of which $8.78 billion came from the United States, the largest investor in Spain as measured in terms of either foreign direct investment stock or flows.
 Foreign investment is concentrated in the energy, real estate, financial services, engineering, and construction sectors.

-Spain aims to use its Next Generation EU recovery funds to transform the Spanish economy, especially through digitalization and greening of the economy, to achieve long-term increases in productivity and growth.
-Full financing is contingent on additional economic reforms beyond labor reform.
-Spain’s credit ratings remain stable, and issuances of public debt – especially for green bonds – have been oversubscribed, reflecting strong investor appetite for investment in Spain.
-However, small- and medium-sized enterprises (SMEs), which account for more than 99 percent of Spanish businesses and have been acutely impacted by the COVID-19 pandemic, still have some difficulty accessing credit and rely heavily on bank financing.
+Spain plans to use its Next Generation EU recovery funds to transform the Spanish economy, especially through digitalization and greening of the economy, to achieve long-term increases in productivity and growth.
+Spain’s credit ratings remain stable, and issuances of public debt – especially for green bonds – have been oversubscribed, reflecting strong appetite for investment in Spain.
+However, small- and medium-sized enterprises (SMEs), which account for more than 99 percent of Spanish businesses, still have some difficulty accessing credit and rely heavily on bank financing.
 Small firms also experience more challenges accessing EU recovery funds.